For those just starting out, juicing can be a frustrating challenge that ends up wasting time and a lot of money.

 To recap everything we’ve covered:

-- Pick a juicer: We mentioned the Breville JE98XL Juice Fountain Plus might be a great choice for beginners.
+- Pick a juicer: We mentioned the Breville Juice Fountain Cold might be a great choice for beginners.

-- Get a recipe or create your own forumla.
+- Get a recipe or create your own formula.

 - Prepare your produce and juice it!